 No. While it’s true that moisture collects in a portable air conditioner, modern units have an automatic evaporation system.
 This moves water collected from the air inside your home to the other side of the AC unit where it evaporates and gets blown out through the exhaust hose, along with excess heat.

-Do portable air conditioners have filters?
+Do portable air conditioning units have filters?

 Most portable air conditioning units have filters.These filters are designed to remove dust and particles from the air and prevents them from damaging the machine.